benjbaron/GeoNames/README.md

 > The ranking formula contains a Geo criterion which by default is the second ranking criteria in the formula.
 This criterion is only effective when records contain the `_geoloc` attribute with the corresponding lat and lng properties.
 Results will be ranked by distance, from the closest to the farthest based on a point of reference.

-When a user starts to type the name of a city, we perform two simultaneous searches :
+In the web client, when a user starts to type the name of a city, we perform two simultaneous searches :
- - The two first autocomplete results are local using Algolia's [geo search](https://www.algolia.com/doc/guides/searching/geo-search/) around the location given by the user's IP address, using the [`aroundLatLngViaIP`](https://www.algolia.com/doc/api-reference/api-parameters/aroundLatLngViaIP/) search attribute.
-The results of the search will then be loacl to the user's current location (actually, their IP location which has [various levels of accuracy](https://www.maxmind.com/en/geoip2-city-accuracy-comparison)).
+ - The two first autocomplete results are local using Algolia's [geo search](https://www.algolia.com/doc/guides/searching/geo-search/) around the location given by the current view of the map behind the search box, using the [`aroundLatLng`](https://www.algolia.com/doc/api-reference/api-parameters/aroundLatLng/) search attribute.
+The results of the search will then be local to the location of current map view.
+The local search results adapt with the current map view, whether the user selects a place or pans the map.
  - The three last autocomplete results are global using standard search with the ranking based on the decreasing population of the matching cities.
+Among these results, we filter those are are already returned by the first local search query.

 The two searches are performed simultaneously by Javascript client with different search arguments.
+The user can then select a place and the map behind the search box will move to the selected city.

 ## Discussions